 Achieving that means that creation, delivery, and analysis, from start to finish, are streamlined and optimized.
 Such an ambition rightly recognizes how content is a primary revenue enabler — through employee engagement, customer satisfaction, and pipeline growth.

 To be successful, key stakeholders across the company need to properly understand the value of content.
 And they need to be empowered with whatever they need to succeed — on brand, at scale, and fast enough to achieve their business goals.
-HR understands the importance of a great handbook in new hire onboarding, sales understands how the quality of their proposal influences their position against their competitor, and customer support understands how their FAQs reduce frustration and decrease agent time on the phone.
+HR understands the importance of a great handbook in new hire onboarding, sales understand how the quality of their proposal influences their position against their competitor, and customer support understands how their FAQs reduce frustration and decrease agent time on the phone.

 Within this, collaboration is absolutely the keyword.
 Without the ability to work together effectively on these initiatives, the business will ultimately struggle to build what’s required — and underperform as a result.